 Leash Training a Puppy: Top Tips for Stress-Free Walks

-Leash training a puppy can seem daunting, but it doesn't have to be.
+New puppy leash training can seem daunting, but it doesn't have to be.
 In this guide, we'll walk you through the steps to ensure your puppy learns to walk on a leash effectively.
-From selecting the right equipment to addressing common problems, you'll find everything you need to be successful.
+From selecting the right equipment to addressing common problems, you'll find everything you need to be successful and start training now.

 • Start leash training early, using suitable gear like a comfortable harness, standard non-retractable leash, and plenty of treats for positive reinforcement.